refinedev/refine/documentation/docs/hooks/data/useDelete.md

 const { mutate } = useDelete("categories", "undoable", 7500, customOnCancel);
 ```
 After 7.5 seconds the mutation will be executed.
 The mutation can be cancelled within that 7.5 seconds.
-If cancelled `customOnCancel` will be executed
+If cancelled `customOnCancel` will be executed and the request will not be sent.
 :::

 <br />